gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

             .. tab-item:: Q1

-                Using the range function, write a for-loop that displays the numbers 9, 7, 5, 3.
+                 Using the range function, write a for-loop that displays the numbers 0, 3, 6, 9.

                 .. code-block:: python

                     from microbit import *

                     while True:
-                        for n in range(9, 2, -2):
+                        for n in range(4):
-                            display.scroll(n, delay=80)
+                            display.scroll(n * 3, delay=80)
                         sleep(500)

             .. tab-item:: Q2

-                Using the range function, write a for-loop that displays the numbers 8, 5, 2.
+                Using the range function, write a for-loop that displays the numbers 0, -1, -2, -3.

                 .. code-block:: python

                     from microbit import *

                     while True:
-                        for n in range(8, 1, -3):
+                        for n in range(4):
-                            display.scroll(n, delay=80)
+                            display.scroll(n * -1*, delay=80)
                         sleep(500)